 The foundation also offers nonprofit organizations in the Mid-South an opportunity to invest alongside the foundation’s other assets in its diversified family of investment pools.
 Project funds are established for short-term use and collaborative efforts, and over 70 nonprofits have created funds with CFGM.
 Nonprofits can also use the foundation’s community room in the heart of Midtown at no charge.

-Nonprofits in the CFGM’s service area are encouraged to email or call Ashely Harper director of grants & initiatives to discuss the details of working together.
+The foundatin encourages nonprofits in the CFGM’s service area to email or call Ashely Harper director of grants & initiatives to discuss the details of working together.
 Harper’s contact information is email@example.com and 901-722-0022.
-The director of community information, Mia Madison, is your best point of contact for nonprofit capacity grants.
+The director of community information, Mia Madison, is the best point of contact for nonprofit capacity grants.